clangstonhinton/web-visualization-challenge/README.md

 # web-visualizations-challenge
-Used Python, HTLM, bootstraping and CSS to create a visualization dashboard website to house and render data analytics.
+Used Python, HTLM, bootstraping, CSS, and MatPlotLib to create a visualization dashboard website to house and render data analytics.

 Here is a link to the website:  https://clangstonhinton.github.io/web-visualization-challenge/